The Temptation of St. Anthony (Dalí): Interpretations

 The title, The Temptation of St. Anthony, provides clues as to the meaning of the painting and its iconography.
 In this painting various temptations appear to Saint Anthony (the naked man in the painting).
-One of these is depicted in the form of a horse, representing strength and voluptuousness.
+The temptations are led by Satan depicted in the form of a horse, who is seen by Dalí as at once beautiful, terrible and impossible, rearing up and turning away from Anthony's primitive wooden cross.

 The form of the elephant, carrying on its back the golden cup of lust in which a nude woman is standing, emphasizes the erotic character of the composition.
 The other elephants are carrying buildings on their backs; the first carries an obelisk inspired by that of Bernini in Rome, and the second and third are burdened with Venetian edifices in the style of Palladio.

 The focal point is the animal parade because it is the largest element in the painting, turning the viewer's focus towards temptation.
 In the background, another elephant carries a tall tower that displays phallic overtones, and in the clouds one can glimpse a few fragments of the Escorial, a symbol of temporal and spiritual order.

 All temptation must be opposed by Saint Anthony, using his cross to ward off the vision.
 The saint is naked, suggesting the saint's weakness, and thus juxtaposing it with the power of the cross, which must overcome his temptation.

 Analysis

-St. Anthony is seen on one knee, holding out the cross against the advancing parade of creatures, topped with various representations of erotic imagery.
-The rearing horse represents the fountain of desire.
+Saint Anthony is seen on one knee, holding out the cross against the advancing parade of creatures, topped with various representations of erotic imagery.
+The rearing horse represents Satan, note the reverse of the hooves, leading the temptations mounted on the elephant's backs.
 The obelisk mounted on the elephant's back is an homage to Elephant and Obelisk, the Roman obelisk designed by Gian Lorenzo Bernini.
 The proceeding elephants carry structures reminiscent of the Palladian and the next with a phallic tower.
 In the clouds behind the elephants, glimpses of El Escorial can be seen, representing spiritual and temporal disorder.

 Dalí chose to paint subjects that he considered spiritual, and to reveal hidden powers in them.
 He believed that all objects possessed this power, and desired to capture it in his painting and his own possession by painting them; this was inspired by a fascination he had with the atomic bomb, which he found particularly mystical and powerful.
 By using the artistic style of classicism, Dalí's aim was to use its realism to bring him closer to the spirituality contained in all substances and, therefore, closer to the divine.
 The piece is the first of his works that uses classicism in this way, and is a precursor to other themes that were brought on by this interest in spirituality, such as levitation and the neutralization of gravity.